 Consult the manufacturer’s guidelines for best results.
 If you’re looking to try a natural cleaning solution before turning to chemicals, consult The Bathtubber’s guide to cleaning your tub.

-Can You Use Bubble Bath and Bath Oils in a Jetted Tub?
+Can You Use Regular Bath Products in a Jetted Tub?

 So Are Air Tubs Worth The Money?